akuklev/LiterateKotlin/README.md

-We have a dream of making Kotlin a programming language suitable for every purpose in any context.
+We have a dream of making Kotlin a programming language suitable for all purposes in any context.
 Unfortunately, Kotlin in its current form is poorly suited for literate programming and lags far behind Python when it comes to illustrating ideas in tutorials and research papers.
-In this memo, we draft a Kotlin variatn for literate programming and academic/educational use instead of ad hoc pseudocode.
+In this memo, we draft a Kotlin variant for literate programming and academic/educational use instead of ad hoc pseudocode.

 When writing a computer science research paper or an educational tutorial, it's fine to spend days polishing code snippets for optimal readability, conciseness, and typographic perfection.
 Such applications value readability over writability, expressiveness over simplicity, principled considerations over practical concerns, and the avoidance of boilerplate and visual clutter at almost any cost.
 This seems to contradict one of the cornerstones of Kotlin: a remarkable balance between readability and writability, expressiveness and simplicity, orderliness and pragmatism, innovation and conservatism.
 But it turns out that the necessary changes, while fairly radical, are limited to syntax and default behavior.
 Literate Kotlin, the variant of Kotlin presented in this memo, can be seen as an alternative interface to the same underlying language.

-The first part of the memo is devoted to syntax and appearance.
-The second part suggests some adjustments to the default behavior.
-In the third part, we discuss desirable extensions that we believe will also benefit Kotlin itself in the long run.
+Two first secions of the memo are devoted to syntax and appearance.
+The third section suggests some adjustments to the default behavior.
+In the last part, we discuss desirable semantic extensions that we believe will also benefit Kotlin itself in the long run.

-# Literate programming
+# Basic syntax and appearence

 In 1984, Donald Knuth introduced literate programming, a practice of working not just on the source code but on a well-written and well-structured expository paper from which the source code can be extracted.
-The ultimate result should be the expository paper, which carefully walks through all the nooks and crannies of the source code, explaining the ideas and documenting the reasoning behind certain decisions.
+The ultimate result should be the expository paper, which carefully walks through all the nooks and crannies of the source code, explaining the ideas, and documenting the reasoning behind certain decisions.
 It is both at the same time: an essay interspersed with code snippets and a source code interleaved by accompanying text.

-Existing programming languages treat accompanying text as a second-class citizen, as “comments” bashfully fenced with freakish digraphs like `/* … */`.
-Markup languages used for writing computer sciense research papers (mainly (La)TeX) and tutorials (mainly HTML and Markdown) take the opposite approach, treating code snippets as second-class citizens.
-We propose a balanced approach treating treating code and text on par.
+Existing programming languages treat the accompanying text as a second-class citizen, as 'comments' bashfully fenced with freakish digraphs like `/* … */`.
+Markup languages used for writing computer science research papers (mainly (La)TeX) and tutorials (mainly HTML and Markdown) take the opposite approach, treating code snippets as second-class citizens.
+We propose a balanced approach treating code and text on a par.
 Before we can present it, we need to explain our treatment of blocks and literals.

-# Part I: Syntax and appearence

-## Basic structure: blocks, literals, comments

-### Multiline blocks
+## Blocks

-We propose to restrict utilising braces for inline blocks only, and use off-side rule for multiline blocks.
-Indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals and brackets. **This massively speeds up incremental parsing: blocks can be recognised instantly without prior parsing and processed independently.**
+We propose restricting the use of braces only for inline blocks and using the off-side rule for multiline blocks.
+The indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals, and brackets. **This massively speeds up incremental parsing: blocks can be recognized instantly without prior parsing and processed independently.**

-We propose to fix block indentation to two whitespaces once and for all, any other indent (1 or >2) continues the previous line:
+We propose to fix the block indentation to two whitespaces once and for all, any other indent (1 or >2) continues the previous line:

 ```kotlin
 fun example(files : List<File>,